Bhadra Wildlife Sanctuary: Geography

-Bhadra sanctuary consists of two adjacent sections.
+Bhadra Wildlife Sanctuary consists of two adjacent sections.
 The main western Lakkavalli-Muthodi section lies from 13˚22’ to 13˚47’ N latitude, 75˚29’ to 75˚45’ E longitude, and the smaller eastern Bababudangiri section from 13˚30’ to 13˚33’ N latitude, and 75˚44’ to 75˚47’ E longitude.

 Elevation varies from 615 to 1875 m; the highest point is Kallathigiri on the eastern boundary.
 The sanctuary is surrounded by the scenic hills and steep slopes of the Mullayanagiri, Hebbegiri, Gangegiri, and Bababudangiri hills.
 The 1930 m Mullayanagiri peak in the Baba Budan Giri Range, near the southeast edge of the sanctuary is the highest peak between the Himalayas and the Nilgiri mountains.

 The 551 ft high Hebbe Falls are in the eastern part of the sanctuary.
-The Manikyadhara Falls is located on the nearby sacred Baba Budan Giri Hill, The tributaries of the Bhadra river flow west through the sanctuary.
+The Manikyadhara Falls is located on the nearby sacred Baba Budan Giri Hill, The tributaries of the Bhadra River flow west through the sanctuary.
 The western border of the sanctuary abuts the Bhadra Reservoir and is part of its catchment area of 1968 km2.